Neram

 The whole film is set within one day in Chennai.
 Shooting for the film commenced on mid-2012, were completed in March 2013.
 The music was scored by debutant Rajesh Murugesan, while cinematography was handled by Anend C. Chendran.
 The Malayalam version was released on 10 May 2013, while the Tamil version was released a week later, on 17 May 2013.

-The film's both versions received positive reviews upon release and was a commercial success at the box-office.
-The film is remade in Telugu as Run starring Sundeep Kishan, Marathi as Time Bara Vait starring Bhushan Pradhan and in Kannada as Kismath (2018) starring Vijay Raghavendra.
+Nerams both versions received positive reviews upon release and was a commercial success at the box-office.
+The film is remade in Telugu as Run (2016) starring Sundeep Kishan and in Kannada as Kismath (2018) starring Vijay Raghavendra."'Neram' Nivin Pauly - Keeping fingers crossed!".
+Sify.com.
+Retrieved 20 May 2013.
 This film is about to be remade in Hindi.

 Plot

-Neram is about the lives of Mathew (Vetri in Tamil version) and Jeena (Veni in Tamil).